What is Rolling Admission?

-However, there’s good news for students who find all these hard and fast deadlines stressful.
-The rolling admissions process offers a more flexible application period without set deadlines.
-Even better, they are available at hundreds of colleges across the country.
+The rolling admission process offers a more flexible application period without set deadlines.
+Even better, hundreds of colleges and universities across the country offer rolling admissions for college applications.

-If you will go through college admissions soon, make sure you understand rolling admissions.
+If you are applying to colleges soon, make sure you understand rolling admissions.
 You might benefit from applying to the colleges that use this application process.
+Keep reading to see how it works.

-All colleges have application timelines, but the model for these varies widely.
+All colleges have application timelines, but each college admissions process varies widely.

 In the more traditional admissions process, colleges collect applications up until the application deadline.
 Applications received after the application deadline won’t be considered in the admissions process.
 After the deadline, admissions officers review all materials and offer acceptances to the most qualified candidates from the applicant pool.

-In rolling admissions, there is an application window during which applications are accepted and reviewed.
-Just like in regular admissions, this window will vary from one school to another.
+In rolling admission, each college has an application window where applications are accepted and reviewed “as they roll in.”
+Just like in regular decision admissions, this window will vary from one rolling admission school to another.
 In general, rolling admissions colleges will accept applications from fall until late spring or until the class is filled.

-When you submit a rolling admissions application, it gets reviewed when it is received.
+When you submit a rolling admission application, it is reviewed when it is received (“as they roll in.”)
 You usually find out if you’ve been accepted soon after your application is reviewed.
-Rolling admissions are kind of like a first-come, first-serve application process.
+Rolling admissions are like a first-come, first-serve application process.

 What Are the Advantages of Rolling Admissions?